in which the 7 is her individual identification number, the i. is her place as eldest child, and the superscript 2 marks her as the second generation.

 This web site intends to make available the most comprehensive and accurate information on the descendants of the Paxson brothers who emigrated from England to Bucks County, Pennsylvania, in 1682.
 In addition, various collateral lines are being added from time to time as they are prepared.

 If you are in too much of a rush to read the front matter, skip down to links to the actual data, which is arranged by generation.
-There is an alphabetical list of all (well, really only those I know of) individuals born with the Paxson surname; this list of links currently includes names through the seventh generation, and most of the eighth generation.
+There is an alphabetical list of all (well, really only those I know of who are no longer living) individuals born with the Paxson surname; this list of links currently includes names through the seventh generation, and most of the eighth generation.
 It does not include spouses, and it is not technically an index as it does not link to every mention of each individual.
 Try using your browser for that.
-My data for the sixth, seventh, and eighth generations are increasingly incomplete, the more recent they get.
+My data for the sixth, seventh, and eighth generations are increasingly incomplete, the closer they get to mid-twentieth century.
 I am dependent on living descendants for information about more recent branches of the family.
 Please e mail me at .

 The basic material was first published in the National Genealogical Society Quarterly, Vol. 71, no. 3 (Sept.
 1983) pp. 193-216, as "THE PAXSON BROTHERS OF COLONIAL PENNSYLVANIA: THREE GENERATIONS", By MARTHA JONET PAXSON GRUNDY.